MAEldredgePro/command/README.md

      - [ ] invalid username
      - [ ] trying to whisper themselves
    - [ ] If there is no error then a private message containing the sender’s name and the whispered message should be sent to the indicated user
+   - [ ] log the result to server.log.
  - [ ] **/kick**
     - [ ] Kicks another connected client off the chat server, as long as the supplied admin password is correct.
     - You can just store an adminPassword variable in memory on your server for now.